buddhist-uni/buddhist-uni.github.io/exclusive.md

 layout: page
 ---

 Here you will find links to the content on the site which is difficult to find elsewhere: either because it went offline, it was edited, or because it's a file that was previously circulating offline.
 They are collected here in the hope that it will be useful to other collectors.
-You can [download a zip archive containing many of these files here](https://github.com/buddhist-uni/exclusive_01/archive/main.zip).
+You can download (most of) the files below as [a single, big zip archive](https://github.com/buddhist-uni/exclusive_01/archive/main.zip).

 ## Works by Type
 - [Articles](#articles)